01 September 2012

 While bagels are soaking, preheat the oven to 350 degrees.
 Peel and slice your peaches.
 When the bagels are ready to bake, top with the peaches, hazelnuts or praline topping.
 Bake for 20-25 minutes, until the bread has puffed up and is slightly golden where exposed.
 Serve with maple syrup or agave nectar.

-Easy (and Healthy!)
-Praline Topping
+Healthy Praline Topping

 • 2 tbs Smart Balance Light